 - To avoid a potential delay in degree conferral, all incomplete grades must be completed prior to the first day of the next term including summer.

 If you have received your degree evaluation and now wish to make changes to previously approved courses, you may need to file a Major/Minor Course Substitution and Waiver Form.
-The form is needed for major/minor courses that are required, however, it may not be necessary for major/minor electives.
-Contact Degree Evaluations or your major department to determine if the form is needed.
+Contact Degree Evaluations or your major department.

 Top of Page